Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Proof of Theorem

 where $P(\pi)$ is a representation of $\pi$ on $\mathcal{H}$. \end{definition} \begin{definition}Projector onto the symmetric subspace:

-In this context, the superscript conveys how many spins the projector acts on.
+In this context, the superscript conveys that the projector acts on $N$ spins of dimension $d$.
 Later, it will also be used to specify which subset of spins it acts on. \end{definition} To see that this is a projector, note that $P(\pi_1)P(\pi_2)=P(\pi_1\pi_2)$, $\pi_1\pi_2$ is in the group, and the group multiplication is invertible, meaning that $\pi_1\pi_2$ maps to distinct permutations for all $\pi_2$ and a fixed $\pi_1$.
 Hence